mcdviii/dactyl-guide/README.md

     allows the current to flow from the row, through the switch and out through the column.

-<a id="orgb9d394b"></a>
+<a id="orgba996cb"></a>

 ### PCB Layering instructions

-<a id="org976be59"></a>
+<a id="org69b4875"></a>

 ### Firmware guide

 1.  config.qmk.fm

-    Under board, choose 'handwired/dactyl'.
+    -   Under board, choose 'handwired/dactyl'.
-    Change defaults as necessary.
+    -   Change defaults as necessary.
-    Click on 'COMPILE'.
+    -   Click on 'COMPILE'.
-    Once finised, download the .hex file by clicking 'FIRMWARE'.

-    -   Consider saving the keymap.json file for future reference.
+    -   Once finised, download the .hex file by clicking 'FIRMWARE'.
+(Consider saving the keymap.json file for future reference.)

-    For MacOS & Windows, use the qmk-toolbox application to flash the Teensy 2.0.
+    -   For MacOS & Windows, use the qmk-toolbox application to flash the Teensy 2.0.
-    Follow gui instructions.
+    -   Follow gui instructions.
-    For GNU+Linux, use your package manager to search for the teensy-loader-cli (or some variation therof) command-line tool.
-Use the following syntax to flash your chosen hex file:

-    -   $ teensy-loader-cli -mmcu=atmega32u4 -wv path/to/file.hex
+    -   For GNU+Linux, use your package manager to search for the teensy-loader-cli (or some variation therof) command-line tool.
+Use the following syntax to flash your chosen hex file: \`$ teensy-loader-cli -mmcu=atmega32u4 -wv path/to/file.hex'